 The rows and columns are ordered differently, otherwise function is the same as Mode 33.

 The Hydra circuit board has a provision for a ribbon cable to mate to the Storm keypad.
-Mode 37 is No Interrupt

 A new input trigger will be ignored while a prior triggered file is playing.